“Musica est Dei donum optimi”

 The Old Sloop welcomes local ensembles for both rehearsal and performance, including the Rockport Public Schools, the Rockport Legion Band, the Rockport Christmas Pageant, Jazz on the Lawn, and our neighbor Rockport Music.

-Old Sloop Coffeehouse
+Old Sloop Presents

-The church is the home of the Old Sloop Coffeehouse which has been presenting monthly concerts of folk and acoustic music in Fellowship Hall since 2009.
+The church is the home of Old Sloop Presents which has been presenting monthly concerts of folk and acoustic music in Fellowship Hall since 2009.
 Tickets are affordable, and we sell delicious desserts homemade by parishioners along with coffee and tea.
 A fine sound system and stage lighting make for a real concert experience.
 We have presented some of the best names in the business, including Red Molly, John McCutcheon, and Lori McKenna.

 The church is blessed to have many fine instruments including an Andover tracker organ (1974), 2 grand pianos, and a 3-octave set of hand chimes.